jayantmisra/Analysing-consumer-behaviour-using-Twitter/README.md

-# CM2305_GroupProject
-Analyzing consumer behaviour using social media
+# Analyzing consumer behaviour using Twitter